OneCDOnly/sherpa/README.md

 ```
 /etc/init.d/sabnzbd3.sh restore
 ```
-This will 'stop' the QPKG, restore from the backup file (if it exists), then 'start' the QPKG again.

 * The information contained therein was constructed from the efforts of many community members on both the [QNAP](https://forum.qnap.com/viewtopic.php?f=320&t=132373) and [SABnzbd](https://forums.sabnzbd.org/) community forums.
 Thank you to everyone who has contributed.

-* Each of these packages continues the idea of 'self-update-on-launch' that was used in Clinton Hall's wrapper scripts.
-These scripts are my own version and require a few packages to be installed via Entware (this is what **sherpa** does).
-Updating an app is easy - just restart the app via its init script.
-Each app is updated from GitHub and from that application's current 'master' branch.
+* Updating an app is easy - just restart it via its App Center icon.
+Clicking 'stop' then 'start' will force an update.

 * **Medusa** will appear as 'OMedusa' in your App Center to avoid conflict with the existing **Medusa** package available in the Qnapclub Store.

 * **SickGear** will appear as 'OSickGear' in your App Center to avoid conflict with the existing **SickGear** package available in the Qnapclub Store.

 * **Transmission** will appear as 'OTransmission' in your App Center to avoid conflict with the existing **Transmission** packages available.

-* The default login password for **Deluge-web** is 'deluge'.